Diet and Cardiovascular Disease

 - Fruits.
 Any fruit or 100 percent fruit juice counts as part of the fruit group.
 Fruits may be fresh, canned, frozen, or dried, and may be whole, cut-up, or pureed.

 - Dairy.
 Milk products and many foods made from milk are considered part of this food group.
 Focus on fat-free or low-fat products, as well as those that are high in calcium.
+Consider options like soy, rice, and almond milk that have 130 or less calories per 8 oz as an alternative to dairy if you are lactose intolerant.

 - Protein.
 Go lean on protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine--choose more fish, nuts, seeds, peas, and beans.